saaspegasus/pegasus-docs/configuration.md

 Pegasus is setup to use [django-anymail](https://github.com/anymail/django-anymail) to send email via Amazon SES, Mailgun, Postmark, and a variety of other email providers.

-To use one of these email backends, change the the email backend in `settings.py` to:
+To use one of these email backends, change the email backend in `settings.py` to:

 ```python
 EMAIL_BACKEND = 'anymail.backends.mailgun.EmailBackend'